Ask the expert: What can I do about saddle sores?

-I am doing a challenge where i have to ride 25 miles every day over August so no rest for my derriere.
-Any advice on minimising chaffing on my leg butt (the cheek under crease)?
+I am doing a challenge where I have to ride 25 miles every day over August so no rest for my derriere.
+Any advice on minimising chaffing on my ‘leg butt’ (the cheek undercrease)?
 My gear and self are washed every day and fully dried before use.
 Between this and the spots my bum is definitely not loving the challenge.
+HJ

 I’ve always told people how much of a difference the seemingly simple stuff can make.
 Sitting around in dirty Lycra, wearing knickers under your cycling shorts, wearing shorts that are loose and moving around, can all lead to sores.

-I have real issues with my sit bones ..
-I’m looking into a seat replacement and use padded shorts but have also been told they toughen up in time?
+I have real issues with my sit bones … I’m looking into a seat replacement and use padded shorts, but have also been told they toughen up in time.
 Is that right?
+LC

 So how do we identify the ‘really problematic stuff’?
 Phil reassures us that if you’re putting in really hard effort, or you’re on the bike for four or five hours, you can expect a bit of mild discomfort and it’s OK to have a little bit of numbness, caused by too much pressure.

 “If you stand out of the saddle for a few seconds the blood should rush back and it should go straight away.
-Stand up for 10 seconds every 10 minutes - your chamois gets to breathe, the sweat moves away, you’re sharing load between your muscles and your blood flow and nerve gets relieved of the pressure,” he explains.
+Stand up for 10 seconds every 10 minutes – your chamois gets to breathe, the sweat moves away, you’re sharing load between your muscles, and your blood flow and nerves get relieved of the pressure,” he explains.

 Everyone raves about Brooks saddles, but the raving comes mainly from men rather than women.
 Do you have any experience in using them?
-I get that the leather eventually moulds to your sitting bones, but how about the pressure on your soft tissues?
-Surely there's no way around it unless with a cut out section?
+I get that the leather eventually moulds to your sitting bones, but how about the pressure on your soft tissue?
+Surely there’s no way around it unless with a cut-out section?
 What do you think are the best saddles for women currently?
+RG

 It’s important to remember, as with anything on the bike, if you change one thing, you change everything.
 If in doubt don’t make huge changes before a big ride, especially multi-day.